cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## CancelBulk

-Cancels the bulk of jobs.
+Cancels the specified job bulk.
 It can be used for both proxy and regular bulks.

 ```proto
 CancelBulk(google.protobuf.StringValue)